Fundamental limits on anomalous energy flows in correlated quantum systems: Results

 \subsection{Enhancement of energy flow using coherent catalysis}

 We start with an experimentally-relevant example of spins coupled to a single-mode optical cavity.
-Consider two spins (two-level systems) $\s{A}$ and $\s{B}$ coupled to a single mode of an electromagnetic field $\s{C}$, with bosonic creation and annihilation operators $a^{\dagger}$ and $a$.
+Consider two spins (two-level systems) $\s{A}$ and $\s{B}$ with the same energy $\varepsilon$ coupled to a single mode of an electromagnetic field $\s{C}$ with frequency $\varepsilon$ and a bosonic annihilation operator $a$.
 Furthermore, let $\sigma_i = \dyad{g}{e}_{i}$ denote the lowering operator of the $i$-th qubit.
-The systems evolve according to the standard Tavis-Cummings Hamiltonian \cite{dicke1954coherence,tavis1968exact}:
+The systems evolve via the Tavis-Cummings Hamiltonian \cite{dicke1954coherence,tavis1968exact}, which in the rotating wave approximation reads